MichalMarsalek/NSSO/README.md

 ## Expressions
 Common scalar/vector/matrix operations: `+`, `-`, `*`, `/`, `@`, `**`, `.T`, `[]` are available.
+One can use `sum` function to sum all coordinates of a vector.
+As of now, this only works for summing coordinates of a variable and doesn't work for complex expressions.
+If you need to sum coordinates of an expression use the `Func` syntax (see below).
 We can include the evaluation of any Python function using the `Func` object.
 For example
 ```
 objective = Func(sin, x[0])         # -> is evaluated as sin(x[0])